Marketing Plans & Budgets

 Outline any plans for your products & services

-If you need to do anything to strengthen your product line and better deliver on your value proposition, address those issues in your plan.
+If you need to do anything to strengthen your product line and better support your positioning, address those issues in your plan.

 Develop your tactical sales plan